From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 Sporadically posting content, like publishing several posts in one month and then nothing for months, can disrupt audience engagement and reduce SEO benefits.

 Regular posting keeps readers coming back, shows that your blog is active, and signals to search engines that your site is updated.
-Creating a content calendar and setting realistic goals, like one post per week, helps you maintain consistency.

 Focusing only on property listings

-Using your blog solely to showcase property listings can be offputting for readers, as they may see it as an extension of your listing page rather than an informative resource.
+Using your blog solely to showcase property listings can be off-putting for readers, as they may see it as an extension of your listing page rather than an informative resource.

 Readers are more likely to engage if you provide educational and valuable content that goes beyond listings.